MasonWirtz/MasonWirtz.github.io/Publications.md

 # Journal Articles
 ----------------

+> <u>Wirtz, M. A.</u>, Kaiser, I., & Ender, A. (in prep.). *Decomposing varietal exposure in the lives of adult migrant L2 learners in Austria: A look at the dialect-standard-continuum.*

 > <u>Wirtz, M. A.</u>, Pickl, S., Niehaus, K., Elspaß, S., & Möller, R. (in prep.). *Variation intensity in colloquial German as a function of occupational complexity.*

 > <u>Wirtz, M. A.</u>, & Ender, A. (in prep.). *Functional prestige in sociolinguistic evaluative judgements by adult L2 migrants in Austria: Evidence from perception.*